bstrauss84/openshift-disconnected-install-precheck/docs/Gregs idea/README.md

 title: <the title to use to display this rule in outputs and reports>
 description: <description of this particular rule to show in outputs and reports>
 footprint: <describing what this rule means and why it is important. new name?>
+furtherReading:
+  - title: <title of link>
+    url: <link to send user to>
 # How important this rule is to be adhered to
 severity: required|recommended|future
 hosts: